NOT SO HUMOURESQUE

 For those who don't know, von Baravalle was an associate of Steiner's — a leading Anthroposophist, he taught at the first Waldorf school and later worked to spread Anthroposophy in America.

-Kids are treated differently, assigned different seats, and given different tasks.
+In Waldorf schools kids are treated differently, assigned different seats, and given different tasks based on their supposed temperaments.
 This is nasty and hurtful — it can scar kids for life.
 And it is all based on utter bunk.
 (And it is a nice emblem for all of Waldorf education, which is generally and pervasively based on occult bunk.)